dev-scripts/prakashbhandari.com.np/content/posts/how-to-dockerize-a-react-application.md

 .dockerignore
 docker-compose.yml
 ```
-**Why we are not including these files and folders in image?**
+**Why we are not including these files and folders in docker image?**
 1.  ***node_modules*** : `RUN npm install --silent`  from docker file will install `node_modules`  inside container. `package-lock.json` and `package.json` files will be used to install dependencies.
 2. ***build***  : `RUN npm run build` from docker file will create build folder
 3. ***.dockerignore*** and ***docker-compose.yml*** :  we don't need both files inside container.

 ### Step 4 - Build Docker Image
 To build docker image, you have to run `docker compose build` command.
 This command will take few minutes to
-pull the node image, install dependencies, copy files, and create app image.
+pull the node and nginx image, install dependencies, copy files, and create app image.

 ### Step 5 - Run React Application
 Now, you can run `docker compose up` command.
 This command will start project in the container and